kernelkit/infix/doc/container.md

 networking enabled.
 All network access has to be set up explicitly.
 Currently two types of of container networks are supported:

- - `cni-host`: one end of a VETH pair, or a physical Ethernet port
+ - `host`: one end of a VETH pair, or a physical Ethernet port
- - `cni-bridge`: an IP masquerading bridge
+ - `bridge`: an IP masquerading bridge

+> For more information on VETH pairs, see the [Networking Guide][0].

-### CNI Bridge
+### Container Bridge

+A container bridge is what most container setups use and users want.
+The difference from a regular bridge is that the container runtime fully manages them -- connecting containers automatically with VETH pairs and setting up firewall rules between the host and other containers, as well as managing port forwarding.
+This transparent background management is what makes container use seem to be so simple.

 All interface configuration is done in configure context.
-Let's start by creating an IP masquerading bridge, a common default for containers:

     admin@example-c0-ff-ee:/> configure
     admin@example-c0-ff-ee:/config> edit interface docker0
+    admin@example-c0-ff-ee:/config/interface/docker0/> set container-network
+    admin@example-c0-ff-ee:/config/interface/docker0/> leave

+There is more to this story.
+When using the CLI, and sticking to common interface nomenclature, Infix helps you with some of the boring stuff.
+E.g., creating a new interface with a name like `brN` or `dockerN` automatically *infers* the interface types, which you would otherwise have to set manually:

     admin@example-c0-ff-ee:/config/interface/docker0/> set type bridge
-    admin@example-c0-ff-ee:/config/interface/docker0/> set container-network type cni-bridge
+    admin@example-c0-ff-ee:/config/interface/docker0/> set container-network type bridge

-    admin@example-c0-ff-ee:/config/interface/docker0/> leave
+> **Note:** when doing the same operation over NETCONF there is no
+> inference, so all the "magic" settings needs to be defined.
+This
+> makes the CLI very useful for first setup and then extracting the
+> resulting XML from the shell using the `cfg -X` command.

-We have to declare the interface type, and then also declare it as a container network, ensuring the interface cannot be used by the system for any other purpose.
-E.g., a `cni-host` interface is supposed to be used by a container, by declaring it as such we can guarantee that it would never accidentally be added as a bridge or lag port.
+We have to declare the interface as a container network, ensuring the interface cannot be used by the system for any other purpose.
+E.g., a container `host` interface is supposed to be used by a container, by declaring it as such we can guarantee that it would never accidentally be added as a bridge or lag port.
 Hence, to move an interface currently set as a `bridge-port` it must be removed from the bridge before being given to a container.

-The default subnet for a `cni-bridge` is 172.17.0.0/16, the bridge will take the `.1` address and hand out the rest of the range to containers in a round-robin like fashion.
+The default subnet for a container `bridge` is 172.17.0.0/16, the bridge takes the `.1` address and hand out the rest of the range to containers in a round-robin like fashion.
 A container with this `network` get an automatically created VETH pair connection to the bridge and a lot of other networking parameters (DNS, default route) are set up.

-Some of the defaults of a `cni-bridge` can be changed, e.g., instead of `set container-network type cni-bridge`, above, do:
+Some of the defaults of a container `bridge` can be changed, e.g., instead of `set container-network type bridge`, above, do:

     admin@example-c0-ff-ee:/config/interface/docker0/> edit container-network
-    admin@example-c0-ff-ee:/config/interface/docker0/container-network/> set type cni-bridge
+    admin@example-c0-ff-ee:/config/interface/docker0/container-network/> set type bridge
     admin@example-c0-ff-ee:/config/interface/docker0/container-network/> edit subnet 192.168.0.0/16
     admin@example-c0-ff-ee:/config/interface/docker0/container-network/subnet/192.168.0.0/16/> set gateway 192.168.255.254
     admin@example-c0-ff-ee:/config/interface/docker0/container-network/subnet/192.168.0.0/16/> end